KILLER LOOKS

 Killer Looks draws on the intersectionality of socioeconomic success, racial bias, the prison industry complex, and the fallacy of attractiveness to get to the heart of how appearance and societal approval creates self-worth, and uncovers deeper truths of beauty bias, inherited racism, effective recidivism programs, and inequality.

-Inmate Richard Zunt: Before and after photo of his prison plastic surgery.
-Joliet prison, 1957.
+Inmate Richard Zunt: Before and after photo of his prison plastic surgery nose job.
+Joliet prison, Illinois.
+1957.

 Joseph Colletti.
 Age 24.
 Sentenced for 2-15 years for larceny.
 In 1955, he received a chin implant inside Joliet prison, Illinois.